timwsuqld/renovate-composer-filtering/README.md

 ## Expected behavior

-When a composer repository has an "only/exclude" filter on it, that filtering should be respected.
+When a composer repository has an "only/exclude" filter on it, that filtering should be respected. e.g. If a repository is limited to `sua/*`, then it should not be checked for all composer dependencies, only dependencies that match the filter `sua/*`.
+Essentially https://getcomposer.org/doc/articles/repository-priorities.md#filtering-packages needs to be reimplemented in the composer renovate helper.

 ## Link to the Renovate issue or Discussion